 When I tried out for the University of Oregon track and field team – one of the most prestigious programs in the country – I felt uncomfortably comfortable.
 I was out of my depths, surrounded by national champions and Olympians, but I also knew that track is – at its core – a sport centered around discomfort.
 By surrounding myself with these coaches and athletes I was putting myself in the best position to grow.

 It’s this mentality that I aim to follow every single day.
 When the pandemic hit, I was living in San Francisco, working for a tech PR agency.
 Everything about my life was comfortable, but I felt stagnant; I knew I needed a new challenge.
 So, I followed my passion for performance footwear and applied to the University of Oregon Sports Product Management Program.
 A few months later, I was putting in my two weeks at work and preparing to dive back into school.
 It was the best decision I’ve ever made.

-As I approach my graduation and I become more comfortable with the sports product industry and what it encompasses, I continue to ask myself: what can I do next that will make me uncomfortable?
+As I become more comfortable with the sports product industry and what it encompasses, I continue to ask myself: what can I do next that will make me uncomfortable?
 What can read?
 What can I sign up for?
 Who can I talk to?
 How can I grow?

 The fact of the matter is, I’ll continue to ask myself this question every day no matter what stage of life I’m in.
 And if I ever need a good reminder of what it means to be uncomfortable, I’ll head to the track and do 18-straight reps of straight-leg bounds.